library(tidyverse)

 #test correlation

-Q1: What does our correlation value tell us about the strength and direction of the relationship between percent of population without health insurance and percent of population living under the poverty level?
+Q1: What does our correlation value tell us about the strength and direction of the relationship between changes in workplace mobility during covid and the percent of people with a Bachelor’s degree in each county?

 17.2 Scatterplot